Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Start with ZoomInfo Lite for free, or request a demo of the full platform.

 Every ABM program eventually hits the same bottleneck: the signals are only as good as the data underneath them, and the data is only as valuable as the intelligence built on top of it.
-6sense delivers the strongest predictive engine.
-RollWorks delivers the most accessible advertising execution.
+6sense delivers the strongest predictive engine on the market.
+RollWorks delivers the most accessible advertising execution for smaller teams.

-ZoomInfo delivers the largest data foundation, an intelligence layer that captures why deals move, and the flexibility to use that intelligence anywhere your team works.
+ZoomInfo delivers the largest data foundation, an intelligence layer that captures why deals move, and the flexibility to use that intelligence anywhere your team works, whether through GTM Workspace for sellers, GTM Studio for marketers, or APIs and MCP for custom builds.
+ZoomInfo is Gartner's only Customers' Choice vendor in the ABM category and the Forrester Wave Leader for Intent Data Providers Q1 2025 with the highest scores across eight criteria.
 The best choice depends on which of these strengths matters most for where your revenue team is today and where it needs to go.